giantswarm/external-dns-app/README.md

 ## Installing

-There are 3 ways to install this app onto a tenant cluster:
+There are 3 ways to install this app onto a workload cluster:

 1. [Using our web interface](https://docs.giantswarm.io/reference/web-interface/app-catalog/)
 2. [Using our API](https://docs.giantswarm.io/api/#operation/createClusterAppV5)
-3. Directly creating the App custom resource on the Control Plane
+3. Directly creating the App custom resource on the Management Cluster

 ## Configuring